pbarrett520/pbarrett520.github.io/_pages/about.md

 ---

-I am a linguist and educator driven by a passion to blend traditional language learning with modern technology, creating dynamic educational tools.
-My career has spanned continents and disciplines, imbuing me with a profound ability to navigate diverse cultural and technical landscapes.
+When not demonstrating tech products or strategizing client relations, I dive deep into the world of coding, with a special focus on Natural Language Processing (NLP).
+My background as a linguist and educator, combined with a passion for integrating traditional language learning with cutting-edge technology, equips me with a unique perspective in both developing and showcasing technological solutions.
+This dual expertise enables me to understand and convey product value in a way that resonates deeply with diverse audiences.

 **Professional Journey:**
-Having spent six transformative years in China, including during Zero COVID and the Shanghai lockdown of 2022, I have cultivated advanced leadership skills, managing diverse teams and projects in challenging environments.
-My tenure in China was marked by significant improvements for teams in language learning outcomes under my leadership, demonstrating my capacity to effectively bridge cultural divides.
+My six years in China, including the challenging period of Zero COVID and the Shanghai lockdown in 2022, honed my leadership skills and ability to manage diverse teams in dynamic environments.
+In China, I not only improved language learning outcomes but also successfully bridged cultural divides through innovative educational practices.

-During my time with Zmack!
-Consulting in Shanghai, I led the development of AI-driven software tools for an innovative improvised comedy show.
-This project involved designing and implementing software that integrated advanced language models to enhance live performances, showcasing my ability to apply AI technologies creatively and effectively in real-time environments.
+At Zmack!
+Consulting in Shanghai, I spearheaded the development of AI-driven tools for an improvised comedy show, blending advanced language models with live entertainment.
+This experience underscored my capability to creatively and effectively apply AI technologies in real-time settings.

-**Technical Proficiencies:**
+**Technical and Sales Proficiencies:**
-- Skilled in leveraging technology to solve complex problems and enhance user experiences in educational settings.
+- Expert in leveraging technology to solve complex problems and enhance user experiences, particularly in educational and client-facing settings.

-- Experienced in the strategic application of programming tools to develop and optimize both educational and entertainment software.
+- Skilled in tech sales, with a proven track record of managing client relationships across multicultural environments, ensuring satisfaction and fostering long-term engagement.

 **Areas of Expertise:**
-- **Natural Language Processing:** I specialize in developing software solutions for problems that require extensive backgound expertise in the field of Linguistics.
-I have experience with both neural and rules-based approaches to tasks like text generation, text-to-speech, sentiment analysis, tokenization, and more.
+- **Natural Language Processing:** Specializing in developing and promoting NLP software solutions, with hands-on experience in neural and rules-based methods for text generation, text-to-speech, sentiment analysis, tokenization, and more.

-- **Education:** Dedicated to enhancing the learning process through innovative teaching methods and educational practices that make learning accessible and effective for diverse populations.
-I aspire to leverage my skills in NLP to create technologies that make education easier for both teachers and their students.
+- **Education:** Committed to transforming the learning process through innovative methods that make education accessible and effective for diverse student populations.

-- **Leadership in Multicultural Environments:** Proven success in leading multicultural teams, driving project success through innovative strategies and inclusive leadership.
+- **Sales and Client Relations in Multicultural Environments:** Demonstrated excellence in navigating multicultural settings, driving project success and client satisfaction through tailored strategies and inclusive leadership.

 **Education:**
 - **Master of Science in Human Language Technology,** University of Arizona, Tucson, AZ
 - **Bachelor of Arts in Applied Linguistics,** Georgia State University (Summa Cum Laude), Atlanta, GA

-My goal is to merge cutting-edge technology with educational practices to globally enhance educational outcomes.
-I invite you to explore my [portfolio](https://pbarrett520.github.io/portfolio/) to understand the depth and breadth of my projects and their impact on the field of education.
+I invite you to explore my [portfolio](https://pbarrett520.github.io/portfolio/) to discover the depth and impact of my projects in the NLP and education fields, and how that informs my ability in the doamin of tech sales.